-Who is accountable for the presence of mold in Wyoming rental homes?
+Who is responsible for mold found in rental properties in Wyoming?

 Wyoming landlord-tenant mold laws say that the responsibility for mold remediation lies with the landlord.
 They state that tenants have a right to a habitable dwelling and request repairs within a reasonable time.
 Rental properties must be free from health hazards such as mold.